 - All buildings that have a cable car, including single residential buildings, must also have a compliance schedule.

 How do I apply for a Compliance Schedule?

-Prior to, or at the time of the application for a Code Compliance Certificate, the owner must have completed a Compliance Schedule Application, if required.
+Prior to, or at the time of the application for a CCC, the owner (or an agent on their behalf) must have completed a Compliance Schedule application, if required.

-An Application can be raised for a new Compliance Schedule (Form 27 or 27R) or the Amendment to an existing one (SBCG 11).
+An application can be raised for a new Compliance Schedule (Form 27 or 27R) or for the amendment to an existing one (Form 11) on QLDC forms.

-As well as completing these application forms, a form for each Specified System needs to be completed.
+As well as completing these application forms, a form for each Specified System listed in the application needs to be completed.